2 min read — Published 1 year ago

 To understand how pre-authorization works, we need to highlight some payment basics in the purchasing process.

 Merchants usually capture the due amount in normal purchases.
-Yet, they can also use the license and collect payment flow to extend the authorization period.
+Yet, they can also use the license and collect payment flow to extend the authorization period.\ It is beneficial when the final transaction amount is uncertain at the beginning.

 This feature allows merchants to adjust the authorized amount as needed.